-The closest regular bus stops are known as Abbey Bridge, or Gregory Street, both on Abbey Street.
-Buses are run by different companies, with the Trent Barton Skylink bus being the most frequent, closest stopping bus.
+The closest regular bus stops are known as Abbey Bridge and Gregory Street, both located on Abbey Street.
+More buses also stop a 10 minute walk away at a series of stops near Dunkirk Roundabout.
+Buses are run by different companies, with the Trent Barton Skylink bus being the closest regular bus.
 You can find the Skylink details here.

 You can plan public transport travel by all companies by planning a journey to “Dunkirk (Nottingham), Gregory Street (stop)” using the Traveline East Midlands website.
 This will suggest journeys including bus, tram, and short walks.

 Travelling by bike or on foot